-La Gazelle (Congo–Ocean)
+La Gazelle (Congo–Ocean Express)

 Chemin de fer Congo-Océan (CFCO)